ajtran303/major-arcana-demo/README.md

 The `Tarot Major Arcana` are a subset of cards within the Tarot Deck and can be represented in an object data structure, also known as a dictionary or hash.

-The `majorArcana` object is comprised of a series of key-value pairs.

-Each key is string data and each value is numeral data.
+The `majorArcana` object is comprised of a series of key-value pairs, where each key is string data and each value is numeral data.

-Most of the object methods transpose its data into an array of some sort.

 This program contains an algorithm that creates a new object to represent the Major Arcana with *only* string data as its keys and values (ie. convert Arabic numerals into Roman numerals).

-My favorite part of the program is this iterator:
+My favorite part of the program is this iterator.
+It took me **two hours** to figure out!
+I first attempted it using nested for loops...
+This is way better and I'm happy with how it turned out:

 ```Javascript
 numbersArray.forEach( v => {